 Halfway to Hell Club

-Despite the ongoing hazardous conditions faced by the crew, the construction produced just one casualty through four years.
+Despite the ongoing hazardous conditions faced by the crew, the construction produced just one casualty over four years.
 A supporting net had saved 19 workers from plunging into the strait, the survivors said to be members of the “Halfway to Hell Club.”

 However, the near-spotless safety record was blemished when a scaffold fell and tore through the net in February 1937, resulting in the deaths of 10 workers.